 Next, in line user_pass, change the existing value to your new password, which you will encrypt by selecting MD5 from the drop-down menu.
 Save changes by clicking the ‘Go‘ button at the bottom of the page.

 Congratulations!
 You just changed your password in WordPress using phpMyAdmin.
 It was not that hard, right?

 How to change the WordPress password in popular hosting providers

 1) How to change the WordPress password in Bluehost

 If you have a Bluehost Web hosting, you can use phpMyAdmin to change the user password in WordPress.

-First log in to the Bluehost cpanel.
+First, log in to the Bluehost cpanel.

-2) Change WordPress password in SiteGround
+2) Change the WordPress password in SiteGround

 If your hosting provider is SiteGround, changing your password in WordPress will not be so difficult.
 You do not need to use phpMyAdmin and change your database because you can do it using the WordPress Admin Tools available from the panel.